faizanns/Python-In-Action/README.md

 # Python-In-Action
-Used Python to create patterns and solve different questions in order to get used to the language.
-Code along with questions present.
+Extensively used Python to create patterns and solve many different questions in order to get ready to use the programming language.